immich-app/immich/docs/docs/administration/system-settings.md

 ### External Domain

-When set, will override the domain name used when viewing and copying a shared link.
+Overrides the domain name in shared links and email notifications.
+The URL should not include a trailing slash.

 ### Welcome Message